 If you’re looking for a beautiful place to escape, then look no further than Cuyamaca Rancho State Park, located just 50 miles east of San Diego.
-This park features woodland forests that are plentiful with oaks and scattered with pines, meadows that you’ll be tempted to get lost in, and creeks that are filled with tranquil rushing water.
-You’ll also get the chance to see the historic Dyar House, which was built in 1923 by Ralph and Helen Dyar as a vacation home for them.
+The park features 26,000 acres encompassing woodland forests that are plentiful with oaks and scattered with pines, meadows that you’ll be tempted to get lost in, and creeks that are filled with tranquil rushing water.
+It's home to Cuyamaca Peak, which is 6,512 feet high and is the second-highest point in the county.
+You’ll also get the chance to see the historic Dyar House, which was built in 1923 by Ralph and Helen Dyar as their vacation home.

 This park is the ideal place for hikers, bikers, and horseback riders, with over 100 miles of trails.
-There is so much to see on these trails too - so many different kinds of wildlife make their home here, and if you’re lucky, you might get to see them.
+There is so much to see on these trails too - numerous kinds of wildlife make their home here, and if you’re lucky, you might get to see them.
 The nature is so diverse that you’ll never get bored of all the magnificent changing scenery.
 When you bring your RV to Cuyamaca Rancho State Park for a few days, you’ll have more time and more opportunities to see all that this park has to offer.
-So what are you waiting for?
-Make your RV reservations to this park today.

 RV Rentals in Cuyamaca Rancho State Park